brainhack-school2020/stephaniealley_bhs2020_project/README.md

 * Interactive notebook using Binder for reproducible sharing of the entire project
 * Presentation slides for final project presentation

+#### Week 3 deliverable: data visualization
+The deliverable for week 3 can be launched on [Binder](https://mybinder.org/v2/gh/stephaniealley/stephaniealley_bhs2020_data_visualization/master).
+This interactive figure makes use of plotly and ipywidgets to display regression plots that illustrate the prediction performance of the SVR model on unseen (test set) data.
+Plots can be viewed for each atlas and confound option included in this portion of the project analysis.

 ## References
 1. Richardson, H., Lisandrelli, G., Riobueno-Naylor, A., & Saxe, R. (2018).
 Development of the social brain from age three to twelve years.
 Nature Communications, 9(1). https://doi.org/10.1038/s41467-018-03399-2